 Price range (per user per month): $20–$300, depending on the complexity of the outbound CRM, the number of users, and the length of your licensing agreement.

-- Close—for badass sales teams of 3 of more (you can try Close for free now!)
+- Close: For badass sales teams of three or more (you can try Close for free now!)

 Check out this guide on choosing the best CRM for your small business, listing the advantages and disadvantages of different solutions.

 2. Sales Intelligence Tools to Research + Build Outbound Lead Lists

 After you generate leads, you need to gather information to figure out which of them are worth pursuing; that’s where sales intelligence tools come in.
 You get all sorts of information on companies, like org charts, contact information, and revenue.